prideout/camera_demo/README.md

 # TODO

-- at least trim the terrain!

-- the save / load frame buttons
+- Save / Go To buttons

 - map constraints

-- I guess the config should not be passed by value. (play with coliru?)

 - navigation and animation (frames)
     - I think we should remove tick() and consolidate the two matrix getters

-- "show frame"
+- "Show frame" buttons

 - orbit mode
     - I think the aabb should be replaced with a fallback sphere

+- more API cleanup
     - parcc_frame should perhaps be an opaque structure
-    - could be a 4-tuple of floats (mode + 3 data fields)
+        - could be a 4-tuple of floats (mode + 3 data fields) that gets casted to 1 of 2 types
+    - I guess the config should not be passed by value. (play with coliru?)

 - two emscripten demos (no microui stuff, probably)